Smangesh20/job-portal-project/DEPLOYMENT.md

 # 🚀 AskYaCham Deployment Guide

-## Complete Google-Like Job Portal - Ready for Production
+## ✅ FULLY FUNCTIONAL - Backend API Implemented!

-This project is now **100% complete** and ready for deployment with all Google OAuth authentication working exactly like Google.
+This project is now **100% complete and working** with:
+- ✅ Complete serverless backend API
+- ✅ Email OTP authentication (working!)
+- ✅ Google OAuth signup/signin (working!)
+- ✅ All authentication endpoints functional

+**The signup that was failing is now FIXED!**

 ## ✅ What's Included